LuisSala/demogram/README.md

 ### Description:

-Simple Instagram client built with SproutCore 2.0 and the Browser Package Manager (BPM) tools.
+Full-featured Instagram client built with SproutCore 2.0 and the Browser Package Manager (BPM) tools.

+A simplified client can be found at: http://github.com/luissala/demogram-basic

 ### Features / Problems:
 Touch gesture support on iOS.